taskiq-python/taskiq/docs/guide/scheduling-tasks.md

 By default, when you start the scheduler it will get all tasks from the schedule source and check whether they should have been executed in this minute.
 If tasks should have been executed, they will be executed.

-This behaviour might be not convenient for some developers.
+This behavior might be not convenient for some developers.
 For example, if you have a task that should be executed on every minute, it will be executed once you start the scheduler, even if it was executed a few seconds ago.

-To avoid this behaviour, you can pass the `--skip-first-run` flag to the `taskiq scheduler` command.
+To avoid this behavior, you can pass the `--skip-first-run` flag to the `taskiq scheduler` command.
 In this case, the scheduler will wait until the start of the next minute and then start executing tasks.

 ```bash:no-line-numbers
 taskiq scheduler module:scheduler --skip-first-run